Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \subsection{LEO Scenario}

-The \gls{leo} scenario is based on a test case reported in \cite{NunezGarzon2022}, in \cref{tab:initialConditionsLeo} the orbital parameters of the two spacecraft at \gls{tca} are reported.
+The \gls{leo} scenario is based on the set of test cases reported in \cite{NunezGarzon2022}.
+In \cref{tab:paramsLeo}, the physical properties of the spacecraft are shown, and in \cref{tab:initialConditionsLeo} we report the orbital parameters at \gls{tca}.
 The simulations are run for two orbital periods with \gls{tca} as the median point of the propagation; the time nodes previous to \gls{tca} are negative, and the ones after are positive.
 Each orbital period is discretized into $60$ nodes, granting a minimum thrust arc of $3$ \si{deg} and a total of $120$ available thrusting opportunities.
+The propulsion system is chemical, and can achieve a maximum thrust of $1$ \si{N}, which corresponds to a maximum acceleration of $5$ \si{mm/s^2} for a mass of $200$ \si{kg}.
+In the following, the simulations in which the maximum acceleration is $5$ \si{mm/s^2} will be referred to as \textit{high-thrust}, as opposed to the \textit{low-thrust} ones, in which the maximum acceleration is much lower.
+In both cases, the maneuvers are modeled as finite burns.